15 Best 3D Printers in 2026

 Material Compatibility

-Some printers support only PLA, while others can handle advanced filaments like ABS, PETG, or flexible materials.
+Some printers support only basic filaments like PLA, while others handle advanced materials such as ABS, PETG, or multi-material s

 How to choose your 3D printer